Find A New Easter Tradition: 10 Ways To Celebrate Easter From Around The World

 Try this Easter tradition:

 Craft your own Paschal Candle as a family.
 Use white candles and simple materials like, colourful ribbons, and markers to decorate it with symbols of Easter.
-Light your homemade Paschal Candle during family meals and Easter gatherings.
+Light your homemade Paschal Candle during a special family meal or Easter gatherings.

 10. Easter Water Fights (Poland)